FunmiLS/GenAI/README.md

 ## Introduction

-The code within this repository was created to gain hands-on experience with the OCI Gen AI service, explore and experiment with different chatbot functionalities and build a basic chatbot.
+The code within this repository was created to gain hands-on experience with the OCI Gen AI service, explore and experiment with different chatbot functionalities and build a basic chatbot using Meta's Llama 2 model and Streamlit

+## Files
+- Oracle OCI Generative AI Professional.ipynb (Experimenting with OCI Generative AI service)
+- Streamlit_Chatbot.ipynb (Streamlit chatbot)

 ## Jupyter Notebook - Experimenting with OCI Generative AI service
 ### Prequisities